Soort project:

 Academic groups, software developers, municipalities, grid operators, fleet owners and more

-Cities and regions are at a pivotal point in the transition to sustainable mobility and energy, with grid congestion emerging as a major obstacle.
-Achieving climate goals requires smart, timely investments in infrastructure and fleets.
-TNO’s LABS platform is the foundation for next-generation planning models, providing fast, accurate simulations for cost-effective, system-level decision-making.
-Starting with a primary application in electric mobility, LABS will evolve to address a wide range of vital societal challenges.
+Cities and regions are at a critical point in the transition to a sustainable mobility and energy system, with grid congestion posing a major obstacle.
+Achieving climate targets requires smart, timely investments in infrastructure and vehicle fleets.
+TNO’s LABS platform supports decision-makers in making well considered and cost effective choices.

 Complex transitions require advanced decision-making